nename/bjcounter/README.md

 # Blackjack counter with basic strategy without accounting for deviation

 Basic manual black jack counter with basic strategy.
-Program is based on running count.
+Program is based on running count and playing with 8 decks.

 ##### TODO